How Person-Centered Therapy Can Benefit You

 Interested in giving person-centered therapy a try?

-No matter what, the therapists need not judge what the client says and instead give the client some courage to make decisions on their own, rather than tell them that their opinions are wrong.
-This positivity can rub off and make the client feel more confident and ready to perform their solutions.
+No matter what, the therapist will not judge what the client says and instead give the client some courage to make decisions on their own, rather than tell them that their opinions are wrong.
+Rogers referred to this principle as “unconditional positive regard,” and considered it an essential part of PCT.

 Effectiveness

 You also want to find a good, highly rated therapist too.
 Therapists who are not empathetic and will constantly insert their opinion while you’re trying to talk are not good at PCT.
-You’ll need to find a therapist who is also highly educated.
+Therapists who specialize in directive therapies may not be the best choice.
+It is often wise to inquire about a therapist’s preferred approach before or during your first session.

 Seek help!